-In today’s article, we’re going to be answering whether rabbits can eat zucchini.
+In short, yes, your rabbit can eat zucchini.
 After covering zucchini’s nutrition facts and health benefits, we’ll be giving you helpful guidelines for how to feed this vegetable to your rabbit and how much they should eat.

 Yes!
 Rabbits Can Eat Zucchini

 It’s true!
 Zucchini squash, also known as courgette, is safe for rabbits to eat.
 It is a good supplement to a rabbit’s usual diet of fresh hay and clean water.
 Use zucchini to provide variety as well as extra vitamins and minerals for your rabbit’s diet.